 Where we Stayed

-Hotel Akumal Caribe was on Playa Akumal and it was amazing!
+We stayed at Hotel Akumal Caribe in Playa Akumal and it was amazing!
 It is located right on the main beach.
 The hotel staff was so nice and super helpful.
 The hotel has both hotel rooms and bungalows available.
 We stayed in a bungalow.
 It was very simple.
 Basically, two beds, mini fridge, water jug, a dresser/closet, a bathroom, and some spotty Wi-Fi; but we didn’t need anything else.
 They also had free parking right next to our bungalow.

 The main beach is where you will find the sea turtle tours, which get very crowded during the day.
 People are transported here from other destinations to see the sea turtles.
 We did not go on snorkeling tours, mostly due to my sons age (4).
 He can snorkel, but I don’t think he would be able to hang for the whole tour.
 Next time for sure!!